bindralab/CellPyAbility/README.md

 ## Python Scripts
 For those who resist the corporate yoke of Microsoft, or for users looking for more control over the software, CellPyAbility can be run directly in Python with out-of-the-box scripts.

-Download the [CellPyAbility_py directory](CellPyAbility_py).
+Download the [python directory](python).
 This is the working directory for our program and contains three modules:
-- [CellPyAbility_GDA](CellPyAbility_py/CellPyAbility_GDA.py): dose-response analysis of two cell lines/cell conditions with a drug gradient.
+- [GDA](python/GDA.py): dose-response analysis of two cell lines/cell conditions with a drug gradient.

-- [CellPyAbility_synergy](CellPyAbility_py/CellPyAbility_synergy.py): dose-response and synergy (Bliss) analysis of one cell line/cell condition with simultaneous horizontal and vertical drug gradients.
+- [synergy](python/synergy.py): dose-response and synergy (Bliss) analysis of one cell line/cell condition with simultaneous horizontal and vertical drug gradients.

-- [CellPyAbility_simple](CellPyAbility_py/CellPyAbility_simple.py): raw nuclei count matrix recapitulating the 96-well format.
+- [simple](python/simple.py): raw nuclei count matrix recapitulating the 96-well format.

-[CellPyAbility_toolbox](CellPyAbility_py/CellPyAbility_toolbox.py) is a script containing functions, variables, and imports used across the modules, like logging and handling relative paths.
+[toolbox](python/toolbox.py) is a script containing functions, variables, and imports used across the modules, like logging and handling relative paths.

-Note that the scripts reference items in the directory, so the [CellPyAbility_py directory](CellPyAbility_py) must be downloaded and **should not be altered** without foresight.
+Note that the scripts reference items in the directory, so the [python directory](python) must be downloaded and **should not be altered** without foresight.

 Upon running a module, the script will look for the CellProfiler application in the default save locations:
 - **Windows 64-bit**: "C:\Program Files\CellProfiler\CellProfiler.exe"